raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     3/3
 ```

-The näive approach iterates through all of the denominators members for each of the numerator's members.
+The naïve approach iterates through all of the denominators members for each of the numerator's members.
 This is fast and simple, and works just fine for generators that only yield a finite number of elements.
 However, if we apply this to denumerables, it doesn't work:

 ```javascript
 const naturals = upTo(0, Infinity);